datatheorem/TrustKit/docs/getting-started.md

     ![](https://datatheorem.github.io/TrustKit/images/linking3_static.png)

+4. Add `-ObjC` to the to the "Other Linker Flags" parameter within the App's Build Settings.

-4. Lastly, initialize TrustKit with your pinning policy.
+5. Lastly, initialize TrustKit with your pinning policy.

 ### Adding TrustKit as a Dependency - Dynamic Linking